jdbateman/Lendivine/README.md

 * Country Loans - Displays loans queried from the Kiva REST API for a specific country.

-* Loan Details - Displays additional information about a specific loan, including the location of the loanee on a map.
+* Loan Details - Displays additional information about a specific loan, including the location of the loan requester on a map.

 * Map - Displays a group of loans on a map view.
 Individual loans are represented by annotations and callouts with images.